apache/nifi-minifi-cpp/README.md

   * GenerateFlowFile
   * LogAttribute
   * ListenSyslog
+  * ExecuteProcess
-* Provenance events generation is supported and they are persistent using levelDB.
+* Provenance events generation is supported and are persisted using levelDB.

 ## System Requirements